rust-lang/book/src/ch17-01-futures-and-syntax.md

 type we can use to work with the HTML as a richer data structure.
 In particular, we can use the `select_first` method to find the first instance of a given CSS selector.
 By passing the string `"title"`, we will get the first `<title>` element in the document, if there is one.
-Since there may not be any matching element, `select_first` returns an `Option<ElementRef>`.
+Because there may not be any matching element, `select_first` returns an `Option<ElementRef>`.
 Finally, we use the `Option::map` method, which lets us work with the item in the `Option` if it is present, and do nothing if it is not.
 (We could also use a `match` expression